Pages

 The longer I stay engaged with evangelicalism's conventional model of religion, the more I'm learning how weird it must appear to the unchurched.

-I know that's not the way it's supposed to work.
-The longer anybody acculturates to their conventional model of religion, whether it's Christianity, Islam, or atheism, its normalcy in our lives ordinarily makes us immune to seeing its peculiarities from an outsider's perspective.
+I know that's not the way churched people normally operate.
+Actually, the longer anybody acculturates to their conventional model of religion, whether it's Christianity, Islam, or atheism, its dominance in our lives ordinarily makes us immune to seeing its peculiarities from an outsider's perspective.

 But perhaps it's because I'm somewhat of an outsider to our North American evangelical ghetto, I have something of a vantage point to see what's happening inside, understand the lingo that helps explain what's happening inside, and yet still experience a level of detachment that many actors involved on the inside of evangelicalism don't.